Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/README.md

       verb: Test
     remove: true

+  # We don't want user to talk directly to the network configuration API
+  - where:
+      subject: NetworkConfiguration
+    remove: true

-  # Add back when 200 response is added to this LRO
+  # Remove when this API is fixed
   - where:
       subject: ReconcileNetworkSecurityPerimeterConfiguration$
       verb: Invoke